-In this term of CALIPSO Cross-Cutting, the project team re-evaluated VOCAL through use-case scenarios.
-From having used the software while thinking like atmospheric scientists, the team determined new features to incorporate and corrected bugs.
-The new features that were added include: a tabbed visualizer allowing the user to see multiple data products at once, and back-end data storage reconfiguration to facilitate such a feature.
-Additionally, specific Level 2 data product and Version 4 support was also added to the software, allowing scientists more flexible means of the inspection of atmospheric properties in CALIPSO curtain data.
-Finally, the team added more verbose polygon annotation identification and export capabilities by integrating longitude range into polygon attributes and to the display, and by adding vertex coordinate lists to the attributes of each polygon.
-This will allow scientists to perform statistical analyses of shapes in other programs, which will ultimately aid in the understanding of spatial and temporal characteristics of atmospheric properties.
-The combination of these modifications will improve the end-user experience by enhancing the usability of VOCAL and increasing the breadth of support for various CALIPSO data products.
+In this term of CALIPSO Cross-Cutting, the project team re-evaluated VOCAL through use-case scenarios, subsequently using the results of these evaluations to inform decisions on software development.
+Key to this motivation is the idea that the team would use the software like the intended users: atmospheric scientists.
+New features added to the software this term include: a tabbed visualizer allowing the user to see multiple data products at once, more verbose display information for the data plot and for polygons, and back-end data storage reconfiguration to facilitate the simultaneous display of multiple data products.
+Additionally, the team ensured, specifically, that Level 2 and Version 4 data products would be supported in VOCAL, as the CALIPSO Science Team is moving towards better confidence in these versions of the data products.
+This feature also allows scientists more flexible means for the inspection of atmospheric properties in CALIPSO curtain data.
+To further ensure flexibility, the team added more verbose polygon annotation identification and export capabilities by integrating longitude range into polygon attributes and to the display, and by adding vertex coordinate lists to the attributes of each polygon to facilitate viewing polygons in other geospatial programs.

+The end-user, Dr. Charles Trepte, is satisfied that VOCAL and the incorporation of these new features make the software a legitimate means of validation for the algorithms used by the CALIPSO Science Team to identify aerosols in CALIPSO curtain data.
+For the user in general, the combination of these modifications will improve the end-user experience by enhancing the usability of VOCAL and increasing the breadth of support for various CALIPSO data products.